brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

-The assignment asks students two write a collection of functions to solve a relatively small problem -- tracking a pinball through a grid consisting of bumpers, checking well-formedness of the input, ...
+The assignment asks students two write a collection of functions to solve a relatively small problem -- tracking a pinball through a grid containing some  bumpers positioned at 45 degrees, checking well-formedness of the input data and so forth, ...
 Students are expected to write appropriate helper functions, to document their code in terms of informal pre- and post-conditions, examples, and so forth.
 Submitted solutions are expected to satisfy the supplied test suite.